Neuroscience and Pharmacology

 Researcher: Sukhbir S. Mokha, Ph.D.

-Project Summary: The goal this research is to understand biological mechanisms that make women more vulnerable to the development of pain syndromes and enhance our understanding of the sex-related differences in the regulation of pain throughout the life span.
-This will lead to better pain treatment strategies.
+Project Summary: Many pain syndromes / disorders such as migraine, trigeminal neuralgia, and irritable bowel syndromes have a higher prevalence in women as compared to men.
+The goal of our research is to understand the underlying biological mechanisms that make women more vulnerable to the development of pain syndromes and enhance our understanding of the sex-related differences in the regulation of pain throughout the life span.
+Our research is specifically focused on the genomic and non-genomic effects of sex steroid hormones on the regulation of pain by G protein coupled receptors such as the opioid receptors.
+Our research will lead to the development of new and better therapeutic strategies for the treatment of pain.